 - In contrast, only 22% of respondents say external attackers or malicious/criminal insiders caused the breach.

 But when it comes to our own behavior, we tend to prioritize ease of use and productivity and downplay the risks.
 Employees, execs, and IT pros all have one thing in common: when it comes to Shadow IT, everyone else is the problem.
 I should know since I’m guilty of it myself!

 Here at ManagedMethods, we use a variety of sanctioned cloud apps, including Salesforce, which I use on a daily basis.
 However, I must admit that I also use a couple of unsanctioned cloud apps:

 - Evernote to take quick notes during calls and create to-do lists

 - Google Apps to collaborate with my team

 Both these apps are free, easy to use and increase my productivity.
 My use of these apps is the very definition of Shadow IT!

-But since we are a Cloud Security company, we practice what we preach: our IT team is able to monitor and control cloud app use, even unsanctioned apps, using our Cloud Access Monitor product.
-So they know I’m using Salesforce, Evernote and Google Apps, and even what type of data I’m sharing with those apps.
+But since we are a cloud security company, we practice what we preach: our IT team is able to monitor and control cloud app use, even unsanctioned apps, using the ManagedMethods platform.
+So they know I’m using Salesforce, Evernote, and Google Workspace, and even what type of data I’m sharing with those apps.
 That visibility and control is key to maintaining that delicate balance between risk and productivity.